kuvaldini/git-rev-label/README.md

 ```

 ## Advanced hacks
+When you stay on the same branch, same commit and have same dirty satus the only reason
+to regenerate *build_info.h* is to update timestamps.
+To save build time meet new feature.
-Since commit TODO_1abb6521 `build_info.h` is rewritten only if difference between current and previous timestamps is more than `RequireTimeDiffSeconds`.
+Since commit e15ec7b8200d2f2aebd1db82e0981d1717e78a38 `build_info.h` is rewritten only if difference between
+current and previous timestamps is more than `RequireTimeDiffSeconds`.
 The default value is 600 - ten minutes.
 ```
 RequireTimeDiffSeconds=10  tools/build-info-header/build_info.sh  .  src/build_info.h
 ```

+## ToDo
+* Ability to disable time and date

 ## Mirrors